 Emily reverse lunge

 6).
-In early postpartum increase exercise time and intensity slowly: ensure there is no extra heaviness, pressure or pain during or after exercise sessions
+In early postpartum, or return to structured exercise after a hiatus: increase exercise time and intensity slowly: ensure there is no extra heaviness, pressure or pain during or after exercise sessions

 NOTE: No impact and plyometric type exercises until the pelvic floor physiotherapist has given the green light to reintroducing those things.
 At that point, we need to understand the cost vs. benefits to the prolapse and the woman’s life regarding adding those exercises back in.
 If we do re-add, we do so cautiously and keep the frequency low.